Elehuris Montero Player Props: Rockies vs. Reds

-After hitting .063 with a triple, a walk and four RBI in his past 10 games, Elehuris Montero and the Colorado Rockies face the Cincinnati Reds (who will start Brandon Williamson) at 7:10 PM ET on Monday.
+After hitting .063 with a triple, a walk and four RBI in his past 10 games, Elehuris Montero and the Colorado Rockies face the Cincinnati Reds (who will hand the ball to Ben Lively) at 7:10 PM ET on Tuesday.

 Elehuris Montero Game Info & Props vs. the Reds